 “You are a creative, intelligent person with a very bright future ahead of you.
 Don’t feel bad about your decision.
 I’m proud of you and I know God is proud of you too.”

-- Parents wondering why their daughter wants to work out of state and angry because she doesn’t want to move back to the community she grew up in.
+- Parents wondering why their daughter wants to work out of state and are angry because she doesn’t want to move back to the community she grew up in.

 As a result, when I am with students, friends, or any women of different contexts I make sure to encourage them in the freedom of their decision-making.
 I do this simply because the system they live in discourages them in their autonomy.
 I want to make sure there are women out there who know that by simply exercising their freedom to decide they are unleashing a power and shifting a culture for generations of women behind them to do the same.